skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They cannot lie in the zone of truth.
 They cannot hope to beat Noreeno and his men.
-They cannot linger here or they will have to face the Lich.
+They cannot linger here or they will have to face the lich.
 Angry and beaten, they agree to leave in peace.
 Before they go, Eomer makes Noreeno a promise, "Someday, I **will** kill you."

 "Fair enough", Noreeno smiles, "But not today."